 Telescopic fibreglass mast was covered with aluminum foil on the length of 720mm (aluminum 50mm sticky tape for fireplaces, you can use copper foil as well).
 The output of the transformer was soldered to a piece of copper plate clamped on the mast by a metal band.
 Another one was used to fix the mast directly to a 38mm support tube.
 The mast was so light that the assembly did not cause any difficulty.

-The SWR measurement with an amateur meter based on the Arduino module shows the left photo, and the SWR measurements with the meter in the MFJ-933B antenna tuner are shown in the table below.
+The SWR measurements with the meter in the MFJ-933B antenna tuner are shown in the table below (left column).
 Matching to the 50 ohm impedance is surprisingly good.
 As for the effectiveness of RF energy radiation is certainly far from ideal, part of the power heats the transformer, and lack of counterpoise wires must also have a significant meaning.

-Initial auditions show that the signal from my CHA-250B copy is 10-16 dB weaker than that from the W8010 or HexBeam antennas.
-I made some contacts on it in all basic bands, including 60m and 30m using FT8.
+The listening sessions showed that the signal from my CHA-250B copy is 10-16 dB weaker than that from the W8010 or HexBeam antennas.
+Although I made some communication on it in all basic bands, including the 60m and 30m FT8 emissions, these results should be considered disappointing.
+10 dB of loss on the transmitting side means a tenfold loss of effective radiated power!

 G8JNJ has developed an improved version of the antenna with counterpoise wires and a modified transformer, it looks very interesting.